Aniket121397/Portfolio-Projects/Bellabeat Case Study Google Capstone Project/Readme.md

 3. The number of users tracking sleep is 24 , average hours of sleep  is 6.9 , minimum hour of sleep is 0.9 , maximum hours of sleep is 13.2 and average hours in bed is 7.6
 4. The number of users tracking weight is 8 , avergae weight is 72.02 kg , minimum weight is 52.59 kg and maximum weight is 133.5 kg.

-Calculated the number of days the device was used by each user.
-Also , calculate the average time for each activity
+2. Calculated the number of days the device was used by each user.
+Also , calculate the average time spent for each activity
 ```
 --Calculate the number of days each user tracked physical activity